LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 We have few options here what to do:
 1. we could just replace `Given_an_existing_customer()` with those three steps, however the scenario itself will become less readable and it will be more difficult to identify where is the focus here,
 2. we could implement the `Given_an_existing_customer()` as a normal method with the same code as those three steps have, but it would introduce code duplications and will make it harder to maintain,
 3. we could implement the `Given_an_existing_customer()` then to just call those 3 other steps.
-It will do the trick, but we will loose the visibility of what is exactly happening in the scenario,
+It will do the trick, but we will lose the visibility of what is exactly happening in the scenario,
 4. we could implement the `Given_an_existing_customer()` as a composite step.

 In this tutorial we went with last option, a composite step (described on [Composite Steps Definition](https://github.com/LightBDD/LightBDD/wiki/Composite-Steps-Definition) LightBDD wiki page):